ProjectsGm2/Gm2-Wordpress-Suite/README.md

 Each request writes a line to `wp-content/ae-seo/logs/js-optimizer.log` recording `registered`, `enqueued`, `dequeued`, `lazy`, `jquery` and `polyfills` counts from the `Server-Timing` header and DOM analysis.
 Review the results under **Performance → JavaScript**, which summarizes the log and surfaces Lighthouse-style hints such as “Consider enabling lazy-load for Analytics,” “jQuery loaded but no dependents found,” and “Polyfills detected.
 Review need for legacy browser support.”
 These tools help uncover unnecessary or blocking scripts that may hinder performance.

+Set a size threshold to flag oversized scripts.
+Handles above the limit are logged and highlighted in the report with suggestions to dequeue or lazy load, and an option is available to auto-dequeue them on the front end.

 ## Third‑Party Script Optimization

 - **Audit UI** surfaces third‑party scripts and lets you enable, disable, or lazy‑load each integration.